 See Matt Ayling, our Art Subject Leader, on YouTube talking about how we foster creativity at Banstead Prep School

-You can see more of our children’s artwork and visit our spacious Art Studio on our next Open Morning or during a private tour of the school.
-To book an appointment go to bansteadprep.com/visit
+You can see more of our children’s artwork and visit our spacious Art Studio during a private tour of the school.
+To book an appointment go to bansteadprep.com/admissions

 Pullingers’ passionate, knowledgeable staff are able to suggest materials to help children get started with new art projects.
 Find their stores at www.pullingers.com